isomerpages/iras-onestoppayroll/index.md

       subtitle: Collaboration
       id: infopic
-      description: Businesses and employers can use payroll software to submit employers’ employment and income-related information to multiple agencies.
+      description: Businesses and employers can use payroll software to submit employers’ employment and payroll-related information to multiple agencies.
       button: View Listing
       url: /osp-vendor-listing